image shows woman with Conductive hearing loss holding her hand to her ear

 • Trauma

-• Diseases such as osteoporosis
+• Medical conditions such as osteoporosis

 What is the difference between conductive and sensorineural hearing loss?

-Conductive hearing loss is usually the result of a disruption to the sound's path as it travels from the outer/middle ear to the inner ear, while sensorineural hearing loss occurs when the delicate nerve fibres of the inner ear become damaged.
+Conductive hearing loss is usually the result of a disruption to the sound's path as it travels from the outer/middle ear to the inner ear, while sensorineural hearing loss occurs when the delicate nerve fibres and structures of the inner ear become damaged.

 Mixed hearing loss occurs when both sensorineural and conductive hearing loss occur in the same ear.

-3 signs of conductive hearing loss
+3 symptoms of conductive hearing loss

 Image shows woman holding hand close to her ear